Skip to content

 My dog is shaking: causes and measures

-Your dog suddenly starts shaking even though it's warm and there's no obvious reason.
-But why do dogs actually shake?
-This can understandably worry you, especially if the shaking lasts longer or occurs regularly.
-In this guide, you'll learn the main causes of shaking in dogs, what you can do, and when it's time to see the vet.
+Your dog is suddenly trembling, even though it's warm and there are no apparent reasons.
+But why do dogs tremble?
+This can understandably worry you, especially if the trembling lasts for a while or occurs regularly.
+In this guide, you'll learn about the most common causes of trembling in dogs, what you can do, and when it's time to see your vet.

 Trembling in dogs – Why dogs tremble!

-Trembling in dogs is a common phenomenon that can occur for a variety of reasons.
-It is important that you observe the various indicators to better assess whether it is a harmless condition or a more serious problem.
-When a dog trembles, it can be due to simple causes such as cold or stress, but it can also indicate health problems.
+Trembling in dogs is a common phenomenon that can occur for various reasons.
+It's important to observe the different indicators to better assess whether it's a harmless condition or a more serious problem.
+If a dog is trembling, it can be due to simple causes like cold or stress, but it can also indicate health issues.

-To ensure the well-being of your dog, you as a dog owner should get an overview of the possible causes and reasons why a dog shakes.
+To ensure your dog's well-being, as a dog owner you should get an overview of the possible causes and reasons why a dog trembles.

 Cold as a cause of shivering in dogs

-A common and often harmless scenario is shivering from the cold in four-legged friends.
-Dogs, especially small breeds or those with short fur, can quickly become cold in low temperatures.
-Shivering is a natural reaction of the body to generate heat and maintain body temperature.
-Be careful not to leave your dog outside for too long in cold weather conditions and use a dog coat if necessary.
+A common and often harmless scenario is shivering from the cold in dogs.
+Dogs, especially small breeds or those with short coats, can get cold quickly in low temperatures.
+Shivering is a natural bodily reaction to generate heat and maintain body temperature.
+Be sure not to leave your dog outside for too long in cold weather and use a dog coat if necessary.

 • Limit the time your dog spends outside.

-• Make sure your dog has a warm area indoors.
+• Make sure your dog has access to a warm indoor area.

 • Use a dog coat or blanket to keep him warm.